 If you are planning to wed your best friend, the NEW COVID-19 restrictions for metropolitan Melbourne and regional Victoria is outlined below.
-A state of disaster has been declared in Victoria with changes impacting both areas.

 Also note, that the Government regulations include children as part of the guests invited.
 However, each state has different regulations, so you need to make sure what the regulations and laws are in the state where you are getting married.
 For more information on the Victorian Government regulations and current information, follow this link: https://www.dhhs.vic.gov.au/coronavirus